ICI3D/ICI3D.github.io/funding/index.md

 ICI3D program such that you believe it warrants acknowledgement.
 Please use the above funding summary to determine which funding sources should be acknowledged for your work.
-See below for an example funding statment for a project that arose during MMED 2014:
+See below for an example funding statement for a project that arose during MMED 2014:

 "This project arose during the 2014 Clinic on the Meaningful Modeling of Epidemiological Data (MMED), which is part of the International Clinics on Infectious Disease Dynamics and Data (ICI3D).
-MMED 2014 was supported by National Institute of General Medical Sciences award R25GM102149 and by the South African DST-NRF Centre of Excellence in Epidemiological Modelling and Analysis (SACEMA)
+MMED 2014 was supported by National Institute of General Medical Sciences award R25GM102149 and by the South African DST-NRF Centre of Excellence in Epidemiological Modelling and Analysis (South African DST-NRF Centre of Excellence in Epidemiological Modelling and Analysis (SACEMA))

 Please note the following
 * The ICI3D name was created in 2012 when we added additional clinics,